Safety is a top priority at Grade A Construction

 Summer is a time of dehydration, so Grade A Construction began the season with a "Summer Hydration Awareness" program.
 Each crew participated in a "Toolbox Talk" about the importance of staying well hydrated and taking breaks throughout the hot days of summer.
-Each employee needs to get plenty of water & electrolights during these days, so Grade A Construction provided each crew with an ice chest filled with drinks daily, to keep everyone well hydrated.
+Each employee needs to get plenty of water & electrolytes during these days, so Grade A Construction provides each crew with an ice chest filled with drinks daily, to keep everyone well hydrated.

 Safety Training with Subcontractors

 Grade A Construction understands that safety awareness is for all trades.
 Grade A specifically includes other subcontractors and companies, that we work with/contract with, in our day to day safety awareness and communication.
 We want anyone partnering with Grade A to understand their safety is equally important to us.

 Grade A Construction realizes that one of the first steps to preventing an equipment accident, is to have excellent equipment training.
 All our employees are provided with equipment training for each piece of equipment that they will be operating.
 Our equipment training is provided by individuals certified and experienced with operating heavy equipment.
 This includes on site instruction from vendors where we purchase and rent equipment.
 Vendor training includes classroom, hands on, onsite and even instructions using simulated equipment.
 Grade A knows operating heavy equipment can be stressful and dangerous, so our goal is to strive to understand all of our equipment and its capabilities in order to operate it safely.